-Judge O’Brien has twice worked in the Cook County State’s Attorney Office, handling high-profile cases representing the State of Illinois.
+Judge Pat O’Brien was born, raised, and lives in the City of Chicago.
+O’Brien has twice worked in the Cook County State’s Attorney’s Office, handling high-profile cases representing the State of Illinois.
 As a result of his dedication to serving justice, O’Brien received appointments to high-level leadership positions in the Felony Review Unit as Felony Trial Supervisor, Bureau Chief of the Criminal Division, and finally, Chief Deputy — accountable for over 700 Assistant State’s Attorneys handling criminal cases in Cook County.

-O’Brien also served as an Assistant Illinois Attorney General, where he assisted State’s Attorney’s Offices across the State of Illinois with major criminal cases, often working closely with the elected State’s Attorneys in each county.
+O’Brien later served as an Assistant Illinois Attorney General, where he supported local State’s Attorney’s Offices across the State of Illinois with major criminal cases, often working closely with the elected State’s Attorneys in each county.

 Given Judge O’Brien’s extensive prosecutorial and judicial experience, O’Brien’s private practice has concentrated on criminal law, where he has provided fair representation for defendants.
 During this time, Judge Pat O’Brien has also been honored to be appointed a Hearing Officer for the City of Chicago Liquor Commission and as Attorney for the Police Board.